Roy Welensky: Commissions and Macmillan

 In addition to the Royal Commission that investigated the Nyasaland violence (now known as the Devlin Report), the British Government organised a second one, known as the Monckton Report, to advise on the future of the federation.
 Released in October 1960, the report advocated sweeping changes to be made to the federal structure, including African majorities in the Nyasaland and Northern Rhodesian legislatures.
 Welensky was outraged when the report was published, calling it the "death knell of federation" and rejecting it out of hand.
 African nationalist opinion was just as opposed, but on different grounds.
 All nationalists wanted an end to federation, and independence for the territories as black-majority-ruled states.
 Welensky was opposed to any talk of secession, and the Monckton Report suggested it in writing when it stated that the territories should have the option after five years under a new federal constitution.

-Early 1960 saw British Prime Minister Harold Macmillan journey to the Federation for the first and last time.
-There he held talks in person with Welensky and the territorial governments, and took the opportunity to gauge African opinion towards the Federation.
-He also wished to talk to the jailed African leaders, but was met with a rebuff from Welensky.
+Early 1960 saw British prime minister Harold Macmillan journey to the Federation for the first and last time.
+There, he held talks in person with Welensky and the territorial governments, and he took the opportunity to gauge African opinion towards the Federation.
+Macmillan also wished to talk to the jailed African leaders, but was met with a rebuff from Welensky.
 Hastings Banda discussed the probability of his release from prison with the British Government through Labour MP Dingle Foot.
 Welensky had Banda's cell wired for sound and was frustrated with what he saw as the British government's "betrayal, duplicity, appeasement, cowardice and loss of nerve" when dealing with the African nationalists and the federation.
-Macmillan travelled on to South Africa, where he made his 'Wind of Change' speech to the South African Parliament, raising the attention of South African Prime Minister, Dr Hendrik Verwoerd.
-Welensky was informed that Banda would be released so he could join in discussions with the British Government over the future of the Federation.
+Macmillan travelled on to South Africa, where he made his 'Wind of Change' speech to the South African Parliament, raising the attention of South African Prime Minister Dr Hendrik Verwoerd.
+Welensky was informed that Banda would be released so that he could join in discussions with the British Government over the future of the Federation.
 Losing patience with the British, Welensky took a harder line against them: "I've tried all along to behave in a reasonable and responsible manner.
 Now I'm seriously wondering whether restraint has been the right policy."